theoneec/DattoSeatsExport/README.md

 - Authenticates using **Basic Auth** via public/secret keys passed at runtime
 - Queries `/v1/saas/domains` for a list of SaaS-protected companies
 - Queries `/v1/saas/{saasCustomerId}/seats` to fetch individual backup seat details
-- Outputs results to `Datto_SaaS_Seats.csv` in the script directory
+- Outputs results to `Datto_SaaS_Seats.csv` in a directoy the user selects.
 - Runs entirely non-interactively (no prompts)
 - Suitable for automation or scheduled task usage